SmileiPIC/tutorials/basics_weibel_twostream.rst

 Weibel and two-stream instabilities
 ================================================

-The goal of this tutorial is to run to physics simulation relating to streaming instabilities, and in particular to the electron Weibel and two-stream instabilities.
+The goal of this tutorial is to run to physics simulations relating to streaming instabilities, and in particular to the electron Weibel and two-stream instabilities.

 This tutorial will also allow you to: